voidyearning/codeChallenge/README.md

 Run Program

 Script run.sh contains g++ command to build executable medianDegree.out if it is not already there.
 If medianDegree.out exists, no compilation is performed.
-In case code is revised and rebuild is necessary, please type in "g++ src/main.cpp src/VenmoGraph.cpp -o medianDegree.out" directly in commandline or delete medianDegree.out before run run.sh to do the rebuild.
+In case code is revised and rebuild is necessary, please type in "g++ src/main.cpp src/VenmoGraph.cpp -o medianDegree.out" directly in commandline or delete medianDegree.out before running run.sh to do the rebuild.

 --------------------------------------------------------------------------------------------------------------

 Data Structure

 VGraphEdge is sorted by its timestamp.
 This helps maintain a time window, check incoming edge and evict old edges.
 VGraphVertex is sorted by its degree.
 This helps quickly find the medians.
 Binary search tree is ideal for this incremental sort.
-When new transaction comes in, insert it into the right position of the tree.
+When new transaction comes in, no need to re-sort the entire tree as it is sorted before, just insert the new VGraphEdge or updated VGraphVertex into the right position of the tree.
 STL set is used as a binary search tree.
 STL map is used to help quickly find VGraphVertex based on target/actor name.